Dysarthria in Adults

 • capitalize on strengths and address weaknesses related to underlying structures and functions that affect communication across partners, activities, and settings;

-• facilitate the individual's activities and participation by (a) teaching new skills and compensatory strategies to the individual with dysarthria and his or her partner(s) and (b) incorporating AAC strategies if appropriate; and
+• facilitate the individual’s activity and participation by (a) teaching new skills and compensatory strategies to the individual with dysarthria and their partner(s) and (b) incorporating augmentative and alternative communication (AAC) strategies if appropriate; and

-• modify contextual factors that serve as barriers and enhance those that facilitate successful communication and participation, including development and use of appropriate accommodations.
+• modify contextual factors that serve as barriers to and enhance the factors that facilitate successful communication and participation, including development and use of appropriate accommodations.

-See Person-Centered Focus on Function: Dysarthria [PDF] for an example of functional goals consistent with ICF.
+See Person-Centered Focus on Function: Dysarthria [PDF] for an example of functional goals consistent with the ICF.

 Treatment Approaches